 The Uniform Patrol Division of the York-Poquoson Sheriff's Office is responsible for answering calls for service, enforcing traffic laws, serving arrest warrants and legal process, and patrolling the highways and streets of York County as a visible symbol of law enforcement.

-The Uniform Patrol Division currently has 4 shifts that consist of a Lieutenant, Sergeant and 8-10 field deputies.
+The Uniform Patrol Division currently has 4 shifts that consist of a Lieutenant, two Sergeants and 8-10 field deputies.
 There are specialized units within the Patrol Division, such as the Emergency Response Team, K-9, and Bicycle Patrol.
 They are used when a special situation or emergency arises.

 The Traffic Unit is a specialized unit, within the Sheriff’s Office Uniform Patrol Division, dedicated to ensuring public safety on the roadways.
 This unit is responsible for enforcing traffic laws, conducting speed enforcement, and implementing various measures to promote traffic safety.